wp-plugins/dont-muck-my-markup/readme.txt

 3. Head over to the Edit Post interface for the specific page for which you want to disable WordPress' auto-formatting.
 4. In the right sidebar underneath the "Featured Image" box, toggle the checkbox labeled, "Disable auto-formatting for this page/post."
 5. Update the page/post.
+6. To disable formatting across all pages and posts, head over to Tools -> Don’t Muck My Markup.
-6. Enjoy your newfound control!
+7. Enjoy your newfound control!

 == Changelog ==

-#### 1.1
+= 1.4 =
+- Adding a new feature that allows users to disable auto formatting across their entire site with the click of a button.

+= 1.3 =
+- Buxfixes
+	- Updated function as static in main file.
+	- Checked for is_post() before getting post ID to determine if a given page load should be un-mucked or not.
+	- Update the description because parts of it were sounding a little archaic.

+= 1.2 =
 - Bugfixes
-	- Added white space so that checked="checked" should no longer be buggy

-#### 1.2
-- Bugfixes
 	- Discovered that autosaving was what messed everything up.
 When a post autosaves, custom meta boxes get reset unless you provision this.
 Finally bug free.

-#### 1.3
+= 1.1 =
-- Buxfixes
+- Bugfixes
-	- Updated function as static in main file.
-	- Checked for is_post() before getting post ID to determine if a given page load should be un-mucked or not.
-	- Update the description because parts of it were sounding a little archaic.
+	- Added white space so that checked="checked" should no longer be buggy